Accounting errors may force Harvest Natural to restate results

-Harvest Natural Resources Inc (HNR.N) lost nearly half of its market value on Tuesday after the oil and gas producer said it identified some accounting errors that might force it to restate results for some periods in the last three years.
+* JPMorgan China Region Fund-assets now comprise 99.4 pct cash having undertaken liquidation of majority of investment portfolio under plan of liquidation

-The company's stock fell 46 percent to a four-year low of $2.97 in early trading, making it the biggest percentage loser on the New York Stock Exchange.
+March 19 Oil and gas producer Harvest Natural Resources Inc said it identified some accounting errors and it might have to restate results for some periods in the last three years.

 Analysts on average were expecting a profit of 87 cents per share, according to Thomson Reuters I/B/E/S.

-The company, which now has a market value of about $120 million, had reported profits on a per-share basis for the last nine quarters.
+The company reported profits on a per share basis for the last nine quarters.

-Harvest Natural said in a regulatory filing that there were errors related to incorrect capitalization of some lease maintenance costs and internal selling, general and administrative costs. (link.reuters.com/nyk76t)
+Harvest Natural said in a regulatory filing that there were errors related to incorrect capitalization of some lease maintenance costs and internal selling, general and administrative costs. ()

 The company's cash-flow presentation also had an error and some of its long-lived assets have been impaired, it said.